landrygeiger/haikus/README.md

 1. Clone the repo

-2. Create a `.env` file with your Groupme API token.
-If you don't have an API token, you can obtain one for your Groupme account [here](https://dev.groupme.com/).
+2. Create a `.env` file with your GroupMe API token.
+If you don't have an API token, you can obtain one for your GroupMe account [here](https://dev.groupme.com/).

 ```
 GROUPME_API_TOKEN=[your_token_here]